wazo-platform/wazo-doc/source/contributors/plugins/plugins.rst

 ================

-A plugin is a set of additions made to a custom Wazo installation to add a new functionnality.
+A plugin is a set of additions made to a custom Wazo installation to add a new functionality.

 What can be done with a plugin
 ==============================

 Wazo plugins allow a third party to add almost anything to Wazo.
-Most of our services have extension points that can be used togeter to create a complete feature as a plugin.
+Most of our services have extension points that can be used together to create a complete feature as a plugin.

-Here's a non exaustive list of what can be done with plugins
+Here's a non exhaustive list of what can be done with plugins

 * Add configuration files to wazo services in `/etc/*/conf.d/`
 * Add configuration files and dialplan files to Asterisk